 Bell Nunnally attorney Alana Ackels was selected to the LCLD's 2019 "Fellows Program."
 In addition, attorneys Katie Beaird and Jennice Lee were selected to the 2019 "Pathfinders Program."
 Alana, Katie and Jennice follow Bell Nunnally partner and 2017 “Fellow” Karen Hart and associates and “Pathfinders” Saba Syed.
 In 2016, Partner Sonja McGill participated in the “Fellows Program” and associate Murphy Sayre participated in the “Pathfinders Program.”
 The chair of Bell Nunnally’s Diversity and Inclusion Committee, Kassandra McLaughlin, is a 2014 Fellow alumna.

 Bell Nunnally has signed the Texas Competes pledge.
 Texas Competes’ mission is to provide a unified voice for the Texas business community on the clear economic and business case for a Texas that offers fair treatment of lesbian, gay, bisexual, and transgender (LGBT) people.
 That unified voice takes the form of the Texas Competes pledge.
 This pledge creates an opportunity for business leaders to clarify their shared economic interests in a fair and welcoming Texas for LGBT people.

 DALLAS BUSINESS JOURNAL MINORITY BUSINESS LEADER AWARDS

-For the second consecutive year, Bell Nunnally is the Presenting Sponsor for the Dallas Business Journal Minority Business Leader Awards.
+For the third consecutive year, Bell Nunnally is the Presenting Sponsor for the Dallas Business Journal Minority Business Leader Awards.
 These awards honor leaders and decision-makers of diverse ethnic backgrounds with a track-record of excelling in advocating for others in their communities and workplaces.